contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 $ cd ..
 ```

-Make note of final outcome of this process.
+Make note of the final outcome of this process.
 This lists the URL for Legacy Swarm as well as the UI.
 There are instructions for setting up a default network as well.

 ```
 Installation is complete